Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/sync-with-k8-secretes.md

 In some cases, you may want to create a Kubernetes Secret to mirror the mounted content.
 Use the optional `secretObjects` field to define the desired state of the synced Kubernetes secret objects.

 > NOTE: Make sure the `objectName` in `secretObjects` matches the file name of the mounted content.
-This could be the object name or the object alias.
+If object alias used, then it should be the object alias else this would be the object name.

+{{% alert title="NOTE" color="warning" %}}

-> The secrets will only sync once you *start a pod mounting the secrets*.
+- The secrets will only sync once you *start a pod mounting the secrets*.
 Solely relying on the syncing with Kubernetes secrets feature thus does not work.
+- The Kubernetes secrets will be synced to the same namespace as the application pod and `SecretProviderClass`.
+{{% /alert %}}

 A `SecretProviderClass` custom resource should have the following components:

 ```yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1alpha1
 kind: SecretProviderClass